 Disconnect it from the line transmitting fog fluid to the heater and the fluid reservoir and connect it directly to a power source to observe its behavior.

-How to Fix The Electric Panel
+4. How To Fix The Electric Panel

 Conduct a visual survey and use a voltmeter to test whether all fuses and relays are working.
 Modern fog machines have been designed to self-preserve, and you will blow a fair share of fuses if you over-exert them.